Anteino/MusicMeta/README.md

 # Disclaimer

 Use at your own discretion.
 In no way am I promoting illegal downloading of songs.
+Instead, use it, e.g., to collect meta data for freely downloaded songs from SoundCloud (most if not all of them do not contain this data upon download).